 Newmarket Equine Medicine Discussion Group

 Newmarket Equine Medicine Discussion Group (NEMDG) is an informal group that meets on or around the first Tuesday of each quarter (unless otherwise stated) to discuss contemporary issues in equine medicine.
-The meetings take place at Rossdales Equine Hospital and in Newbury (via Skype).
+The meetings take place at Rossdales Equine Hospital, Exning, Newmarket CB8 7NN and Doubletree Hotel, Newbury, RG20 8XY (the latter via Skype).

 The target audience for NEMDG is clinicians and academics and we aim to ensure a high level of discussion.
 It is not our intention to provide CPD but rather to offer an opportunity to discuss recent and ongoing research and future concepts relevant to equine medical practice.
 All veterinary clinicians, nurses and student and researchers with an interest in the topics under discussion are welcome.